Augustus Tolton: Freedom

 How the Tolton family gained their freedom remains a subject of debate.
 According to the Elliott family's descendants, Stephen Elliott freed all of his slaves at the outbreak of the American Civil War and allowed them to move North.
 Their estate papers, however, tell a very different story.

 In July 1863, Tolton's master, Stephen Elliott, died and left his estate considerably burdened by debt.
 In response, his widow, Ann Elliott, ordered all their property appraised, including the slaves.
 Martha was appraised at $59, her eldest son Charles at $100, her daughter Ann at $75, and youngest son Augustus at $25.

 Tolton's stepfather Peter Paul Hagar escaped from slavery first.
 According to United States military records, he enlisted on September 20, 1863 in the 3rd Arkansas Infantry Regiment of Colored Troops at Hannibal, Missouri as "Peter Paul Lefevre", a nome de guerre derived from the surname of the priest who had baptized him.
 He was intending to fight in the Union Army during the American Civil War, but Peter died of dysentery on January 12, 1864 in a military hospital in Helena, Arkansas.

 According to the Elliott estate papers, at sometime between July and September 1863 Martha Jane Chisley and her children went missing.
 In response, Ann Elliot hired slave catchers with a $10 down payment to apprehend the Chisley family under the Fugitive Slave Act of 1850.
-In his later lectures and in print, Augustus Tolton alleged that Ann Elliott promised a bounty of $600 for the recapture of his whole family, dead or alive.
+In his later lectures and in print, Tolton alleged that Ann Elliott promised a bounty of $600 for the recapture of his whole family, dead or alive.

 At the time, Union Army Regiments assigned to Missouri and other border States were under strict orders not to interfere with slavery as long as individual masters took an oath of loyalty to the Union.
 However, as the case of the 38 "Liberators" from the 9th Minnesota Infantry Regiment, whose November 1863 train robbery at Otterville, Missouri successfully rescued a runaway slave's wife and children from being sold out of the State demonstrates, Union soldiers, even at the risk of court-martial, routinely ignored these orders and defied them outright.

 This is why, after making it to Hannibal on foot, Martha and her children were protected from efforts to arrest them by the local Union Army garrison.
 After Union soldiers in Hannibal provided Martha and her children with a rowboat, she successfully rowed her family one mile across the Mississippi River and into the Free State of Illinois.